EwwYumYuck/MMM-NRL/README.md

         showScores: true,
         showTablePosition: true,
         colored: true,
-        focus_on: [], // Array of team IDs to focus on specific teams
+        focus_on: [], // Array of team names to focus on specific teams
-        mode: "live" // Possible values: "live", "upcoming", "completed" }
+        mode: "all" // Possible values: "all", "live", "upcoming", "completed" }
 }
 ```